Environmental Justice in the Context of Sustainability

 Seek additional support for program sustainability- center/infrastructure/institutional support

 A difficulty with entering into the Environmental Justice discussion in an academic setting is the short length of an academic term and the restrictions that puts on moving to action.
-Providing continuity and lasting community partnerships can be approached by a number of methods, but is greatly improved with additional resources.
+Providing continuity and lasting community partnerships can be approached by a number of methods, but are greatly improved with additional resources.
 This could be institutional support, external support, inter-campus partnerships, or more.

 - Campus center with legal experts, science experts could provide internships and partnerships with students